 Disability modifications in public housing

-If you live in public housing and you or someone in your household needs modifications at home to help you remain independent these may be done free of charge by Housing SA.
+If you live in public housing and need modifications to remain independent at home, Housing SA may make them free of charge.

 - inside ramps

 - sliding doors

 - lever taps.

 Major modifications include:

 You must be a resident of South Australia and approved by Housing SA to live in the home.